-- You can't find good jobs to apply for
+- You can't find enough good jobs to apply for

-- You can't get interviews for jobs you are interested in
+- You can't get interviews for jobs you're interested in

 - You go to interviews, but you don't get job offers

-If you think there aren't enough jobs available, then you probably need to stop looking on the surface (Monster, Career Builder, and all the others) and start exploring the hidden job market.
-More than 70% of all available jobs at any given moment are not being advertised at all.
-How do you find them?
+If you think there aren't enough jobs available, then you probably need to stop looking on the surface (Monster, Career Builder, and all the other job boards) and start exploring the hidden job market.
+More than 70% of all available jobs at any given moment are not being advertised.
+So how do you find them?

 - Work your network (and build a bigger one).
 Utilize LinkedIn and Facebook to connect with people in your field, and people who might know someone in your field.
-Most jobs are found through networking, not online applications, so make sure you are communicating with people every day.
+Most jobs are found through networking, not online applications, so make sure you communicate with people every day.

-If you aren't getting interviews (or you want more interviews), it's almost always because your resume doesn't represent you as well as it could.
+If you aren't getting interviews (or if you want more interviews), it's almost always because your resume doesn't represent you as well as it should.

-- The single most important change anyone can make to their resume is to quantify your accomplishments.
+- The single most important change you can make to your resume is to quantify your accomplishments.
 Use numbers, dollars, or percentages to describe what you've done.
-This is an attention-getter for you.
+This is an attention-getter, and very impressive to hiring managers.

 - Always remember that your resume is a marketing document for you.
-Think about writing it less in terms of listing out what you've done and more in terms of telling them what you've done that could help them now.
+It should show the employer how you can help them, or what you've done that would impress them or what you've done that could help them be more successful.

-If you get interviews but not job offers, your resume is fine but your interview skills need polishing.
+If you get interviews but not job offers, your resume is probably fine, but your interview skills need polishing.

 - Research the company extensively before your first interview.
 Find out everything you can about what they do and what they need--then you can position yourself as a great fit for them.
 You can't hit a target unless you know where it is.

 - Practice answering interview questions.
 Know what job interview questions you'll probably be asked and come up with good answers for them ahead of time.
 Then practice those answers so you can say them with confidence.
-Even if you don't get to deliver those answers exactly the way you rehearsed, the act of thinking and practicing ahead of time will put you miles ahead of where you would be without it.
+Your interview will be much stronger.
+Even if you don't get to deliver answers exactly the way you rehearsed, the act of thinking about them and saying them out loud ahead of time will put you miles ahead of where you would be without it.
 Click here: Perfect Interview Answers .

 - Prepare a 30/60/90-Day Plan.
 There is no more powerful interview tool than a 30-60-90-day plan for showing the hiring manager that you not only are capable of doing a great job, you will do it.
 Nothing will make you stand out more as a candidate.